‘Challenger’ Exploded 30 Years Ago Today

-What were you doing 27 years ago today?
-Most likely you were watching the liftoff of the Space Shuttle Challenger blast off from the Kennedy Space Center.
+What were you doing 30 years ago today?
+Most likely you were watching the Space Shuttle Challenger blast off from the Kennedy Space Center.
+What happened next was unforgettable.
 Millions were watching along the “space coast” of Florida on an absolutely beautiful morning.
 Millions more were watching on TV as well.

-Having been to the launch site for the final Space Shuttle launch a year and a half ago, I had a very uneasy but thrilling feeling watching the lift off and flight.
+Having been to the launch site for the final Space Shuttle launch three years ago, I had a very uneasy but thrilling feeling watching the lift off and flight.
 It’s too bad no more shuttles are scheduled in the future.

 Growing up watching the Apollo fights as a kid, I always wanted to be the first broadcaster on the moon.
 I have always had an interest in the space program and I probably always will.